Jorrit05/DYNAMOS/docs/development_guide/Building/Makefiles.md

+# Makefiles
 [Makefiles](https://opensource.com/article/18/8/what-how-makefile) are a useful tool in automating repeating tasks or building software.
 At the moment there is a Makefile in the `go/` directory for building all services in Go, and one in the `python/` directory for all Python services.

 The newly built docker images will have the following naming convention:
 `<dockerhub_account_name>/<service_name>:<branch_name>`

-> [!NOTE]
-> If you want to push the docker images to a registry, you must first `docker login` and be associated with a registry.
+> Note: If you want to push the docker images to a registry, you must first `docker login` and be associated with a registry.
 At the moment a maximum of three people can be added to the `dynamos1` registry.

 # GO Makefile